The Summer Language

 offerings will be determined by staff qualifications and student interest.

 vocal music groups, talent night, and table games.
-The Spiritual
+The Chaplain will coordinate Bible studies, discussion groups, and

 professional staff assumes responsibility for their designated hall/floor